oryacobi/Jcob/README.md

 }
 ```

-If you want to serialize it to a normal Json, simply call JsonConvert instead: (and the Jcob converter will disable itself)
+If you want to serialize it to a normal Json, simply use JsonConvert instead: (and the Jcob converter will disable itself)
 ```csharp
 string jsonString = JsonConvert.SerializeObject(originalObject);
 ```

-You can extand the converter usage to additional object types.
-In the following example I needed to combine an Accord.Math histogram in my Jcob.
+You can extend the converter usage to additional object types.
+In the following example we needed to intergate an Accord.Math histogram into the serialization result.
-As long as you know how to **convert your object into bytes, and back from bytes to object** - it's pretty simple
+As long as you know how to **convert your object into bytes, and back from bytes to an object** - it's pretty simple
 ```csharp
 static void Main()
 {